Modern Gentlemen

 On rare occasions (up to 10%), postoperative pain can be severe.
 As a result, the recovery rates are slower, and people can’t go back to their daily routine, such as doing their job or participating in sports.

-American Chronic Pain Stats and Facts
+Chronic Pain in the US — Stats and Facts

 As we already mentioned, chronic pain rates are higher in the US than in other parts of the world.
 While there is no clear evidence as to why this is the case, we researched the available chronic pain statistics to try and shed light on this problem.